EatMoreCode/Mojolicious-Plugin-Log-Elasticsearch/README.md

 - method - HTTP method of request
 - time - the number of seconds the request took to process (internally, not accounting for network overheads)

+Additionally, if you supply a path to a copy of the GeoLiteCity.dat database file in the config key 'geo\_ip\_citydb', and have the [Geo::IP](https://metacpan.org/pod/Geo::IP) module installed, the following keys will also be submitted to Elasticsearch:

+- location - latitude and longitude of the city the IP address belongs to
+- country\_code - two letter country code of the country the IP address belongs to

+The city database can be obtained here: [http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz).

-When the index is created, appropriate types are set for the 'ip' and 'path' fields - in particular the 'path' field is set to not\_analyzed so that it will not be treated as tokens separated by '/'.
+When the index is created, appropriate types are set for the 'ip', 'path' and 'location' fields - in particular the 'path' field is set to not\_analyzed so that it will not be treated as tokens separated by '/'.

 # METHODS